RHEcosystemAppEng/exhort-java-api/README.md

 <h3>Custom Executables</h3>
 <p>
-This project uses each ecosystem executable for creating dependency trees.
+This project uses each ecosystem's executable for creating dependency trees.
 These executables are expected to be present on the system PATH.
-If they are not, or perhaps you want to use a custom one.
-Use can use the following environment variables to use set custom paths for the said executables.
+If they are not, or perhaps you want to use custom ones.
+Use can use the following environment variables for setting custom paths for the said executables.
 </p>

 <table>
 <tr>
-<th>Executable</th>
+<th>Ecosystem</th>
 <th>Default</th>
 <th>Environment Variable</th>
 </tr>